pundarikaksha7/Adobe-Resume-Builder/README.md

 index.js contains the driver code.

 ## PS
 This is not a website, it is a Node JS application.
-Evaluators, kindly note that I am not a Node developer, I learnt the entire framework in a short span, therefore kindly ignore any minor shortcomings.
+Being a python developer, it was fun learning a new framework to solve a certain problem.

 Thanks!